 Member-consumer or third-party shall submit an application and any associated fees to Cooperative, using Cooperative's application form.
-(Less than 100 kW or Greater than or Equal to 100 kW) Member-consumer shall contact Cooperative with any questions regarding interconnection.
+(100 kW or greater than 100 kW) Member-consumer shall contact Cooperative with any questions regarding interconnection.

 Member-consumer's facility shall meet the standards for interconnection as set forth in Cooperative's Interconnection Agreements and the attachments thereto.
 Said Agreements are available by contacting Cooperative.